 The operations of Aries Agro Care Pvt.
-Ltd. commenced in the Financial Year 2008-09 but discontinued the activity in the financial year 2012-13 due to extremely volatile nature of seeds business and had no business activity in the financial year 2021-2022.
+Ltd. commenced in the Financial Year 2008-09 but discontinued the activity in the financial year 2012-13 due to extremely volatile nature of seeds business and had no business activity in the financial year 2022-2023 .
 The Company incurred expenses to the tune of Rs.
-15.46 Lakhs for the Financial Year.
+3.02 Lakhs for the Financial Year.
+As Company's Winding Up Petition and an Appeal of the Company is pending before the Hon'ble High Court of Telangana at Hyderabad, the Company has been kept alive and going concern.

 The business operations of Aries Agro Equipments Pvt.
-Ltd. commenced in the year 2009-10 in agricultural sprayers but discontinued the activity in the financial year 2013-14 due to lack of appropriate distribution network for Farm Equipments and had no business activity in the financial year 2021-2022.
-The Company incurred expenses to the tune of Rs.
-0.57 Lakhs for the Financial Year.
+Ltd. commenced in the year 2009-10 in agricultural sprayers but discontinued the activity in the financial year 2013-14 due to lack of appropriate distribution network for Farm Equipments.
+The business activities were re-started in the financial year 2022-2023. the Company achieved turnover of Rs.
+42.35 Lakhs .
+The Company has earned Profit of Rs.
+3.52 Lakhs during the Financial Year.

 Mirabelle Agro Manufacturing Private Limited was incorporated on 26th December, 2019.
-The Company started its full operations during the Financial Year 2021-22 and had a Turnover of Rs.
-667.79 Lakhs as compared to Rs.
-13.22 Lakhs in the Previous Year.
-The Company has incurred a Loss of Rs.
-72.66 Lakhs during the Financial Year 2021-22 as compared to a Profit of Rs.
-0.09 Lakhs in the Previous Year.
+The Company started its full operations during the Financial Year 2021-22.
+The Company had a Turnover of Rs.
+1,619.11 Lakhs as compared to Rs.
+667.79 Lakhs in the Previous Year.
+The Company has earned a Profit of Rs.
+80.42 Lakhs during the Financial Year 2022-23 as compared to a Loss of Rs.
+72.66 Lakhs in the Previous Year.